Skip to product information

 Translation from German to Portuguese

-Sincerely dedicated to Mr. Alden Dittmann in recognition of his significant development work which has greatly impressed me.
+My sincere regards to Mr. Alden Dittmann in recognition of his significant development work, which has impressed me greatly.
 After this visit to the new building of the Ibero-American Institute, I hope to be able to resume my long-standing collaboration.
-It all started in 1933 and went very well with my friend Dr. Hans-Joachim Bock.
+It all began in 1933 and went very well with my friend Dr. Hans-Joachim Bock.

 Berlin, September 4, 1979